CarbonPackages/Carbon.Pipeline/Readme.md

 Run `composer require carbon/pipeline --dev`.
 Some files (if not already existing) will be copied to your root folder during the installation.
 After installing the package, run the command `install` to install the required packages, defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

+#### Standalone use in custom projects without Neos

+Carbon.Pipeline is also a perfect choice for your non-Neos projects.
+Consider installing the composer package `neos/composer-plugin` beforehand, to get Carbon.Pipeline installed in the correct directory under `Build/Carbon.Pipeline`.

 ### Manual install

 If you want to make some significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
 Go to `Carbon.Pipeline/Installer/Distribution/Defaults` and copy the files to your root folder (Don't forget the hidden files, starting with a dot).
 After this is done, run the command `install` to install the required packages, defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍